Synerty/synerty-peek/README.rst

         #.
 Change Python -> "Type Checker" from warning to error
         #.
 Change Python -> "Incorrect Docstring" from warning to error
         #.
 Change Python -> "Missing type hinting ..." from warning to error
         #.
+Change Python -> "Incorrect call arguments" from warning to error
+        #.
+Change Python -> "Unresolved references" from warning to error

+    #.
 Project -> Project Dependencies